chronology

 January - Rereading of the evidence from the Wine of solitude, who will be in line with the Ball (maintenance, Marianne, 13 February 1935).

 F vrier - Ida , Film parl , The Wines of Wine and The Com die bourgeoise are included in a volume of the collection Renaissance of the new (Gallimard) directed by the diplomat and novelist Paul Morand (1888-1976), under the title Films parl s.
-The critic is not convinced by these essays of scientific criteria.
+The critic is not convinced by these essays on linguistic criteria.

 F vrier-mai - Chronicle the English literature, literature and statistics in The weekly review (Plon).
 Strong impression the reading of the Forty Days of the Mussa Dagh by Franz Werfel, chronic of the g nocide arm nien.

-July 5 - In an interview given The Universe isra lite, Ir ne N mirovsky acknowledged his wrongs ( It is quite certain that if there had been Hitler, I would have greatly softened David Golder ) and what is the end : Every time I had the opportunity, I clicked that I was Jewish, I proclaimed myself!
+July 5 - In an interview given The Universe isra lite, Ir ne N mirovsky recognized his wrongs ( It is quite certain that if there had been Hitler, I would have greatly softened David Golder ) and what is the end : Every time I had the opportunity, I clicked that I was Jewish, I proclaimed myself!
 I am much too far from the truth to have ever denied him.

 September 30 - Denise Epstein acquires the French nationality.